22 Fun Things to Do in Edinburgh on a Rainy Day

 4. The Palace of Holyroodhouse

-Holyroodhouse is The Queen’s official residence in Scotland and where she stays when she makes her annual trip up north to fulfill her royal engagements.
+Holyroodhouse is the Queen’s official residence in Scotland, where she stays when she makes her annual trip up north to fulfil her royal engagements.

-Located at the far end of The Royal Mile, Holyroodhouse is open for visitors all year (not when the Queen visits, though) and offers various exhibitions, courses, lectures, activities, and private tours.
+Located at the far end of The Royal Mile, Holyroodhouse is open for visitors all year (not when the Queen visits) and offers various exhibitions, courses, lectures, activities, and private tours.

 The perfect afternoon for anyone fascinated by the Royal Family to escape a sudden rainstorm.